blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 * > Random number seed = 42

 ![DT properties](https://user-images.githubusercontent.com/55206834/86885826-ec124f00-c0c3-11ea-8227-76d9e4e017f7.png)

+Beware of using the default values in real-world applications as you can end up with large trees or even overfit your model.
+Although we are only showing you one model with no hyperparameter tuning in this tutorial, it is recommended that you test several models and perform hyperparameter tuning in real-world scenarios.

 * _Run_ the _Train Model_ module by right-clicking on it and selecting _Run Selected_ (remember to look for the green checkmark of a successful run before moving on)